PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 To estimate the human expert effort equivalent to current AI capabilities we follow #cite(<measuring-ai-ability-to-complete-long-tasks>) by measuring the 50%-task-completion time horizon.
 This is the time humans typically take to complete tasks that AI models can complete with 50% success rate.

-Analyzing the data from CyberApocalypse we reach a similar picture - AI can solve challenges requiring \~1 hour of effort from a median participant.
+Analyzing the data from CyberApocalypse we reach a similar outcome - AI can solve challenges requiring \~1 hour of effort from a median participant.
 See @equivalent_human_effort[Appendix] for details.

 #figure(
   image("plots/is_ai_solved_vs_median_human_time_regression_CyberApocalypse.png", width: 100%),